This paper contains links, usually to cppreference.com, to explain some terms

 This function throws a domain_error exception if the numerator is zero; otherwise it swaps the numerator and denominator, possibly changing the sign of both to guarantee a denominator greater than zero.

-Tricky code: normalize() is declared to be a const member function because the numerical value of the object doesn’t change, although it does change the internal representation, and so the values returned by numer(), denom() and is_norm() could change. *this is returned by const reference so that we can’t unintentionally play any other tricks later.The library doesn’t make use of this except during construction and assignment from other types or when the value becomes externally visible, and so the numerator and denominator are normally allowed to grow without bound; but users can call this function if they think that memory usage is getting out of hand (for example, after doing lots of arithmetic which almost certainly requires multiplication behind the scenes).
+This function normalizes the fraction such that the numerator and denominator have no common factor other than 1.The library doesn’t make use of this except during construction and assignment from other types or when the value becomes externally visible, and so the numerator and denominator are normally allowed to grow without bound; but users can call this function if they think that memory usage is getting out of hand (for example, after doing lots of arithmetic which almost certainly requires multiplication behind the scenes).

-All of these functions return *this.
+All of these functions except clear() return *this.

 rational& operator++(); rational& operator--(); rational operator++(int); rational operator--(int); rational& operator+=(const rational&); rational& operator-=(const rational&); rational& operator*=(const rational&); rational& operator/=(const rational&);